-DIVTEC Training and Further Education offers you a Payment Plan, which enables you to pay for the Full Fee For Service course over its duration.
+DIVTEC Training College offers you a Payment Plan, which enables you to pay for the Full Fee For Service course over its duration.
 Your first instalment is required as part of the enrolment process.
 Following commencement, you will be debited electronically each week until the completion of your payment plan.

 For more details about the Payment Plan option please contact 3855 9215 or email: [email protected]

 “Completing my certificate 3 of Allied Health through Divtec in my few last years at school exceedingly helped me get my ‘foot in the door’ in the healthcare industry.
 When I first chose Allied Health as my elective class during school I was totally unaware what allied health actually was.
 However, completing the course and attending my placements I started to really understand what it was all about and quickly found out I had a passion for helping people, which has lead me on the path to my nursing career as a current studying RN.
 My trainers at Divtec were kind, understanding and enthusiastic.
 It wasn’t until my last placement with Divtec that I was offered a position on the Allied health team by Dani Cameron.
 She believed I had potential and saw the passion I had gained for helping people with disability needs on my placement.
 I am forever thankful that I was able to have the opportunity to be apart of the Allied Health team with such little experience.
 I’ve made many friends and gained excellent rapport with my clients.
 If you have the opportunity to be able to study Allied health in your last few years of schooling and are interested in a healthcare career, It’s definitely an opportunity you wouldn’t want to miss”.